 Fasten off leaving long thread to attach.

 - Sew the lid over the eye so it covers the top quarter, with the longest side along the eyeball and the shortest onto the octopus flap section.

-Finally, ch8, then sew this chain underneath the eyeball.
+- Finally, ch8, then sew this chain underneath the eyeball.

-For the pupil detail sew on a black line onto the cream pupil to make the pupil.
+- For the pupil detail sew on a black line onto the cream pupil to make the pupil.
 Make one long stitch and repeat a few times to make it really stand out.